Updated: Jul 16

 deterring crime; and

 However, there is a clear ‘correlation does not imply causation’ flaw inherent in the deterrence argument.
-Empirically, the influence of imprisonment rates on subsequent crime rates are limited (Young and Brown, 1993).
+Empirically, the influence of imprisonment rates on subsequent crime rates is limited (Young and Brown, 1993).
 Regardless of how harshly offenders are dealt with after the crime occurs, crime will persist if the root causes are not attended to.
+Addressing the circumstances that push individuals towards crime should be assessed as a whole.
 Therefore, other factors must be considered to test the effectiveness of prison systems, namely recidivism rates.

 A further argument in favour of prisons is that individuals who commit violent high-level crimes must be taken out of circulation to prevent them from causing further harm to society.
 Allowing mass murderers, paedophiles, and sex offenders to roam free in our neighbourhoods indubitably wreaks a range of potential societal dangers.
 Once offenders are apprehended and given a prison sentence by justices or magistrates in a court of law, prison serves as a vital institution that incapacitates dangerous offenders and protects society from their threat.

-Central to why prisons do not work is the failure of contemporary prisons to equip prisoners with the necessary education and employable skills through vocational training.
+While it can be argued that prisons meet the subsidiary aims of deterrence and incapacitation, they fail to achieve the main aim of social integration.
+Contemporary prisons are ineffective at equipping prisoners with the necessary education and employable skills through vocational training.
 Without such assistance, barriers that prevent ex-prisoners from becoming law-abiding and self-sustaining citizens upon release, such as the lack of employment prospects, are bolstered.

 A key reason for this failure is the perpetuation of employment discrimination and the stigmatisation of criminality, which create a perpetual labour market punishment, resulting in a counterproductive cycle of ‘poverty, marginalisation, criminality and imprisonment’ (UNODC).
 Thus, prison ultimately fails to help prisoners secure employment through rehabilitation and education, thereby making reoffenses more likely and putting public safety at risk.